robbiew/enigma-bbs-newscan/README.md

 %TL99
 ```

 Position this MCI code in your art file where you want the status message to display (e.g., at the bottom of the screen or in a dedicated status area).
+The enhanced message list module will display ">> messages marked as read <<" at this location with proper styling.

 #### Optional: Additional Art Files
 You may want to create or customize these art files: